 Mainly, the difference between BaaS and FaaS is the purpose of adoption.

-BaaS deals with backend functionality as a whole, but FaaS addresses microservices in applications only, responding to the events that occur.
-In other words, backend functionality is a constant thing, but microservices are certain events that appear from time to time and need a quick reaction.
-That’s why the set of technologies that make BaaS and FaaS work is so different.
+BaaS deals with backend functionality as a whole, but serverless FaaS addresses microservices in applications only, responding to the events that occur.
+That’s why the set of technologies that make FaaS vs BaaS work is so different.

 Among other differences between FaaS and BaaS, unequal functionality complexity is striking.